acroy/Quantum.jl/docs/docs.md

 	julia> tb[1]
 	| 1,1,1 ⟩

-You can use `filter` to extract subspaces of your basis via arbitrary selection rules (as defined by the function passed to `filter`):
+You can use `filter` to extract subspaces of a basis via arbitrary selection rules (as defined by the function passed to `filter`):

 	julia> tb = filter(x->x[1]==1, tb)